Justin Shaffer | KUIU Guide & Outfitter Director

 A great technique and place, to begin with, is to start out in a large area with plenty of floor space like your garage.
 Get all your gear laid out and then start out by making two piles.
 Pile 1 should be all the “no brainer” must-have items you need to take, like a sleeping bag, backpack, boots etc. Pile 2 is going to be all the items you want to take but don’t necessarily need like that 2nd watch cap, extra socks or hand warmers.

 You get the point, this is where you can systematically break down your gear based on the factors and conditions of your hunt and the weight carried versus reward, you’re getting out of it.
-From here you can refine your choices based off the individual item and how much it adds to the overall value and weight of your kit.
+From here you can refine your choices based on the individual item and how much it adds to the overall value and weight of your kit.
 You’ll quickly realize that when it’s all packed and sitting on your back, it adds a whole new perspective to “want vs. need”.

 Good optics are an absolute must here, this is one of those items that you truly get what you pay for and not a place to cut corners.
 Not only is good glass important to finding goats, it’s going to be even more important in helping you to identify the sex, judge age, and the trophy quality of an animal.

 This is so important when the difference in sexes and size can come down to less than an inch of horn.
-Top shelf optics can keep you from putting on unneeded miles across brutal terrain chasing maybes.
+Top shelf optics can keep you from putting on unneeded miles across rough terrain chasing maybes.

 Whether you have a billy, nanny or either sex tag in your pocket, it’s important to know the key differences of what you’re looking for when judging goats, especially since both sexes have horns.
 Although similar in a lot of features, there are key characteristics that can help identify the sex of the species to even the most novice hunter.